zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed some missing strings, typos, localization errors
 - Fixed non-working paradrop and loot helicopters if napalm was disabled
 - Military Administration capture/destruction will increase support in it's city
+- Post-effect will be applied while laying in wounded state
 - Transport, light attack and attack helicopters may spawn at helipads on airbases, transport helicopters and light attack helicopters may spawn at milbases
 - Prisoners will spawn in military administration in all cases (not only Capture The Military Administration task as it was before), they will have spawn cooldown to prevent HR farming
 - Investigate the Battleground mission will be rolled in mission distance radius instead of frontline cities only